ekb1zh/test-beautiful-form/README.md

 The project uses pattern `ui-logic`.

 Every component define `useLogic` hook with all logic of component.
-This hook prepare props for everithing inside of component file.
-This pattern make more simple read, refactoring and testing.
+This hook prepare props for everything inside of component file.
+This pattern makes more simple read, refactoring and testing.

 ### Paths